kavrajesh/TicTacToe/README.md

-I developed this rudimentary version of TicTacToe using Python for a class project.
+My friend and I developed this rudimentary version of TicTacToe using Python for a class project.
 Have fun playing!

 Current Version Rules/Capabilities:
 1. Only two-player option available